Admissions to the Honors College

 While the Honors College has no absolute admissions criteria, incoming freshmen with an ACT composite test score of 28 or higher or an SAT score of 1320 or higher (or 1900 or higher if taken prior to January 2016) AND a high school cumulative GPA of at least 3.5 will be automatically admitted following submission of an application.
 Additionally, freshmen who are National Merit Scholars and Finalists, National Hispanic Scholars, National Achievement Scholars, American Indian Scholars, and recipients of UNM's Presidential and Regents’ Scholarships will be automatically admitted following submission of an application.

 Students who do not meet the criteria for automatic admission may still be admitted.
 Interested students should see the Other Pathways tab above.

-Transfer or current UNM students need a cumulative GPA of 3.2 or higher and must have completed English 101 or its equivalent with a grade of B or better to be considered for admission to the Honors College.
+Transfer or current UNM students need a cumulative GPA of 3.2 or higher and must have completed English 110, 111, 113 or the equivalent with a grade of B or better to be considered for admission to the Honors College.
 Transfer students who meet these requirements will be admitted on a rolling basis.

 The Honors College is committed to inclusive excellence.
 The admissions practices are aimed at creating a diverse class in terms of underrepresented racial groups and/or first generation college students, international students, and students from different regions of the country.